afriyenn/yen-s_portfolio/README.md

 Monthly AOV figures were smoothed to reduce extreme volatility caused by pricing outliers and partial-month operational changes, particularly during mid-year strategy shifts.

 * Sales Type Attribution Consistency
+Sales channels (offline vs online) were assumed to be consistently labeled across the year.
+Any misclassification at the transaction level may slightly affect channel-level comparisons.

 * Field Activation Impact Intrepretation
 * Data Anonymization and Modification